edumgt/AWS-Solutions-Architect-Associate/Lambda/README.md

 Triggers describe when a Lambda function should run.
 A trigger integrates your Lambda function with other AWS services and event source mappings.

+This service is not for long-running proceses like deep learning or batch jobs.
+If an application needs to run longer than 15 minutes, it's no longer cost effective to use Lambda.
+Instead, consider other solutions.

+Lambda runs your function in multiple Availability Zones to ensure that it is available to process events in case of a service interruption in a single zone.

+### Performance and costs
+These settings are important in defining how each function performs: memory, timeout, and concurrency.
+As you monitor your functions, you must adjust the settings to optimize costs and ensure the desired customer experience with your application.
+- Any increase in memory size triggers an equivalent increase in CPU available to your function.
+To find the right memory configuration for your functions, use the AWS Lambda Power Tuning tool.
+- A single invocation of a Lambda function cannot run longer than 900 seconds (which is 15 minutes).
+Avoiding lengthy timeouts for functions can prevent you from being billed while a function is simply waiting to time out.
+- Lambda functions also have a concurrency limit (1000) and a reservation system that can be used to set aside runtime for specific instances.
+No charge is incurred for configuring reserved concurrency for a function.
+- Provisioned concurrency is an option used when you need high performance and low latency, because enviroment are prepared to respond immediately to your function's invocations..
+You pay for the amount of provisioned concurrency that you configure and for the period of time that you have it configured.
+- CloudWatch includes two built-in metrics that help determine concurrency: ConcurrentExecutions and UnreservedConcurrentExecutions.

+Pricing: You are charged based on the number of requests for your functions and the duration.
+Price also depends on the amount of memory you allocate to your function, not the amount of memory your function uses.
+The AWS Lambda Free Tier includes 1 million free requests per month and 400,000 GB-seconds of compute time per month.

+### Code
 The Lambda function handler is the method in your function code that processes events.
 The handler method takes two objects:
 - Event object: parameters provided to your handler function.
 An event is a JSON-formatted document that contains data for a Lambda function to process.
 The runtime converts the event to an object and passes it to your function code.
 - Context object (optional): Lambda execution environment.